luke-stoner/AC215_LNT/README.md

 <img width="800" alt="Screenshot 2023-12-12 at 12 34 53 AM" src="https://github.com/luke-stoner/AC215_LNT/assets/146034759/d6dcc01a-51f3-4087-a511-a459fe733ed2">

 <img width="600" alt="Screenshot 2023-12-12 at 12 33 55 AM" src="https://github.com/luke-stoner/AC215_LNT/assets/146034759/8cabda0b-dd1c-4b32-8edb-a3b18089121e">

+### Kubernetes Deployment

+After testing the API and frontend locally and ensuring proper functionality, it's deploy each service to a Kubernetes cluster.
+We highly recommend using Google
+Kubernetes Engine to create and serve the cluster.
+This time, we found it easier to create the cluster using the command line rather than GCP's UI.
+The code below provides an example of how to create a basic cluster:

+gcloud container clusters create cluster-name \
+  --zone=your-preferred-zone \
+  --machine-type=n1-standard-2 \
+  --num-nodes=3